 Check out some of the following review sites and get some opinion floating around your app:

-- FreshApps – kind of like Reddit/Digg/etc., users can post and upvote apps
+- FreshApps - similar to Reddit or Digg, users can post and upvote apps

 - Daily App Show - good (text) reviews as well as video showcases and a 'featured' section